BinFuPKU/LLM-Alignment/README.md

 # LLM-Safety-Alignment
-I have surveyed the latest work about LLM Safety Alignment, and later I will provide a LLM after our safety alinment finetuned with 100, 000 RLHF safety prompts.
+I have surveyed the latest work about LLM Safety Alignment, and the RLHF methods, including DPO, DPOP, IPO, ORPO. etc.